My extremely creative and talented husband runs a small business as a home remodeler. I joined him, and now renovate older homes.

-Whether you're building a new home, remodeling, adding on, or simply want to add some style to your existing home, the examples below will spark some ideas.
+Whether you're building a new home, remodeling, adding on, or simply want to add some style to your existing home, the examples of front doors below will spark some ideas.

-Many of us may enter our house through the garage or a side or back door, but our front door is still the greeting for visitors to our home.
-We want it to stand out and have personality.
+Many of us may enter our house through the garage, side, or back door, but our front door is still the greeting for visitors to our home.
+We want it to be welcoming, stand out, and have personality.

-Stained doors add a sense of warmth to the home and can match other wood tones on the exterior or be a complementary color that stands out.
+- Stained Wood: Stained doors add a sense of warmth to the home and can match other wood tones on the exterior or act as a complementary color that stands out.

-For security and weather protection, the front door should ideally be solid— either solid wood or metal— but there are many options that allow for consideration of privacy and light preferences.
+For security and weather protection, the front door should ideally be solid—either wood or metal—but there are many options that allow for consideration of privacy and light preferences.

 While front doors get a lot of attention, they are not the only exterior doors in a home.
 Oftentimes, homeowners don't realize that it can be relatively simple to add a new exterior door.

-Each of the examples pictured had a need to access an exterior space that wasn't met with their current layout.
-Facilitate entry to courtyards, gardens, patios, and other elements that may have limited access.
+Each of the examples pictured in the gallery below had a need to access an exterior space that wasn't met with its current layout.
+Try to facilitate entry to courtyards, gardens, patios, and other elements that may have limited access.
 Sometimes there is a window where the door should be, which makes installation even easier.

 When you add a door, you can also add a screened-in porch or a covered entryway to ease the transition from outside in.